influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withAddressesMixin(addresses)
 ```

-Addresses is accessible addresses of HDFS name nodes
+"Addresses is accessible addresses of HDFS name nodes"

 **Note:** This function appends passed data to existing values